choochoo-developer/choochoo-developer.github.io/README.md

 App Store: [Download here](https://apps.apple.com/us/app/tomato-bs-tracker/id6762235836)

+3. 코코낸내 (Available in Korean)
+A smart sleep helper that soothes your baby with the warmest sound in the world: the parents' voices.

+Features: Custom voice recording, auto cry detection playback, perfect dark sleep mode, custom timer.

+App Store: (Coming Soon)

 🔒 Privacy Policy
-The TOMATO Health App Series (BP Tracker & BS Tracker) prioritizes your privacy.
+Choochoo Developer's apps (TOMATO Health Series & 코코낸내) prioritize your privacy.

 Our apps do not require registration and do not collect or transmit any personally identifiable information or health data to developer servers.